GameDistribution/gd-embed-game/README.md

 GameDistribution.com is the biggest broker of high quality, cross-platform games.
 We connect the best game developers to the biggest publishers.

 ## Implementation within web pages
+Copy/ past the following snippet on the spot where you would like to display a game within your web page.
+Adjust the GET parameters of the `https://embed.gamedistribution.com/` iframe `src` URL to change the game itself.
+You can adjust various other parameter values to suit your or your clients' needs.
+All available parameters are described below.

+The CSS snippet will help you set an aspect ratio, which remains responsive.
+The game will match the this ratio, based on the given width and height of the game.
 ```
 <style type="text/css">
     .gd__aspect-ratio-box {